-Between 2015 and 2016, he volunteered with Geder University Student Association (GUMSA) to build capacities of Sudanese LGBTIQ+ community on sex health and on understanding the scope of the conc of Queer by members of the LGBTIQ+ Community, within a highly religious Sudanese society.
-In 2018, he set up the Sudanese Gay Assembly, one of the vocal Sudanese Organizations defending the rights members of the sexual minority fraternity in Sudar and a strong advocate for reforms integrating gend inclusiveness, fairness, and tolerance vis-à-vis the sexual minority fraternity.
+Between 2015 and 2016, he volunteered with Gederef University Student Association (GUMSA) to build capacities of Sudanese LGBTIQ+ community on sexual health and on understanding the scope of the concept of Queer by members of the LGBTIQ+ Community, within a highly religious Sudanese society.
+In 2018, he set up the Sudanese Gay Assembly, one of the vocal Sudanese Organizations defending the rights of members of the sexual minority fraternity in Sudan, and a strong advocate for reforms integrating gender inclusiveness, fairness, and tolerance vis-à-vis the sexual minority fraternity.

-He pursued the goal of achieving a strong LGBTIQ+ movement in Sudanese society through virtual cap building on tools to deal with social resistance from the religious brotherhood and members of radical Islam, ad hoc confidential meetings with the identi members of the LGBTIQ+ community in Khartoum Sudan.
-The overall purpose of the online engageme was to strengthen the Queer movement in Sudan amidst hostilities targeting sexual minority groups from conservative actors in the Sudanese society.
+He pursued the goal of achieving a strong LGBTIQ+ movement in Sudanese society through virtual capacity building on tools to deal with social resistance from the religious brotherhood and members of radical Islam, ad hoc confidential meetings with the identified members of the LGBTIQ+ community in Khartoum-Sudan.
+The overall purpose of the online engagements was to strengthen the Queer movement in Sudan amidst hostilities targeting sexual minority groups from conservative actors in the Sudanese society.

-Irahman Elkheir mentioned Fabo Elbaradei's work contributed to the lifting of the death penalty for posuspected of same-sex relationships.
+Irahman Elkheir mentioned Fabo Elbaradei's work contributed to the lifting of the death penalty for people suspected of same-sex relationships.
 This decision was welcomed with satisfaction by rights groups.
-However, Fabo ElBaradei faced severe threats after interview he gave to the UK-based online media Reuters media on his analysis of the lifting of the d penalty by the Sudanese transitional government.
-Threats against him intensified so much that on 31 January 2020 he fled to Cairo-Egypt for his security.
-DefendDefenders provided him with both financial ef and technical support as a contribution to his safe relocation to, and integration in Cairo-Egypt. kual ept Fabo Elbaradei received support from ProtectDefenders.eu through DefendDefenders at a moment he was facing critical security threats and challenges triggered by the Covid-19 pandemic which of contributed to his failure to integrate into Cairo-Egypt. n, DefendDefenders' intervention which was designed er after a thorough risk assessment of Fabo's situation encompassed safe communication, safe transport, safe housing, and a stipend used to cover the cost of meals, medication, and other living expenses.
-The immediate F result was his ability to recover safely within a short acity period of time. n ified Fago Elbaradei was safe in Cairo-Egypt.
-Following the emergency DefendDefenders/ProtectDefenders.eu 1- intervention, he was able to re-organize coordination ents of actions of the organization Sudanese Gay Association he was leading from his safe house in Cairo, and he was able to keep safe by following DefendDefenders security guidelines.
-1 In the assessment of protection requests, eople considerations related to the effects of the Covid19 pandemic on HRD's ability to be risk-free and self- reliant were key.
-Special focus was also put on gender an and health-specific vulnerabilities.
-The identification eath of psychosocial needs of an HRD seeking protection support called for immediate action.
-Guidelines on eath basic safety and security standard operating procedures st in physical security, digital safety and wellbeing are sι shared with HRDs as soon as interactions between the 1 protection program and the HRD kicks off.
-1 protection program and the first kicks on.
+However, Fabo ElBaradei faced severe threats after an interview he gave to the UK-based online media Reuters media on his analysis of the lifting of the death penalty by the Sudanese transitional government.
+Threats against him intensified so much that on 31st January 2020 he fled to Cairo-Egypt for his security.
+DefendDefenders provided him with both financial and technical support as a contribution to his safe relocation to, and integration in Cairo-Egypt.

+Fabo Elbaradei received support from ProtectDefenders.eu through DefendDefenders at a moment he was facing critical security threats and challenges triggered by the Covid-19 pandemic which contributed to his failure to integrate into Cairo-Egypt.
+DefendDefenders' intervention which was designed after a thorough risk assessment of Fabo's situation encompassed safe communication, safe transport, safe housing, and a stipend used to cover the cost of meals, medication, and other living expenses.
+The immediate result was his ability to recover safely within a short period of time.

+Fago Elbaradei was safe in Cairo-Egypt.
+Following the emergency DefendDefenders/ProtectDefenders.eu intervention, he was able to re-organize coordination of actions of the organization Sudanese Gay Association he was leading from his safe house in Cairo, and he was able to keep safe by following DefendDefenders security guidelines.

+In the assessment of protection requests, considerations related to the effects of the Covid19 pandemic on HRD's ability to be risk-free and self-reliant were key.
+Special focus was also put on gender and health-specific vulnerabilities.
+The identification of psychosocial needs of an HRD seeking protection support called for immediate action.
+Guidelines on basic safety and security standard operating procedures in physical security, digital safety and wellbeing are shared with HRDs as soon as interactions between the protection program and the HRD kicks off.

-Success story Supporting Honduran fisherfolk leader in accessing security grant and relocation
+Supporting Honduran fisherfolk leader in accessing security grant and relocation